-All of Moana Nursery's trees and shrubs are planted with Dr. Earth Life Fertilizer, a slow release fertilizer, SUPERthrive, a nutrient rich supplement that helps roots grow and minimizes transplant shock and Gardner & Bloome Soil Building Compost, an organic soil amendment.
+All of Moana Nursery's trees and shrubs are planted with G&B Organics Starter a slow release fertilizer and soil conditioner, SUPERthrive, a nutrient rich supplement that helps roots grow and minimizes transplant shock and G&B Organics Soil Building Conditioner, an organic soil amendment.
 With this combination of fertilizer, nutrients and soil amendment there is no need to fertilize your trees and shrubs during the first year.

-Establishment Period Trees & Shrubs:

-No fertilization required during first year.
+Establishment Period Trees & Shrubs: No fertilization required during first year.